fioncat/csync/README.md

 csync is used to interact with csyncd to retrieve clipboard data from other devices and synchronize the data to the clipboard of the current device.

 csync operates on a publish/subscribe model.
-It can publish the clipboard of the current device to a channel or subscribe to the clipboard of other devices on a specific channel.
+It can publish the clipboard of the current device or subscribe to the clipboard of other devices at the same time.

 For example, consider two devices, `a` and `b`.
 Device `a` publishes its clipboard to `channel a` and subscribes to `channel b`; device `b` publishes its clipboard to `channel b` and subscribes to `channel a`.
 This way, clipboard sharing is achieved between the two devices.